pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **7. Perpetual Existence**

-**Provision**: For a dynasty trust, perpetual existence must be stated.
+**Provision**: For a Legacy trust, perpetual existence must be stated.

 **Example Language**:
 ```